eu-business-wallet/eu-business-wallet/README.md

 #### Use Cases related to Government

 - Life events supported by the Single Digital Gateway
 - Use Cases within national and regional Electronic Government Initiatives
+- Uses Cases related to democratic processes and electronic voting

 #### Use Cases related to Education